The 4th Annual Chapel Implementers and Users Workshop

 Call For Participation

-CHIUW 2016—the third annual Chapel Implementers and Users Workshop, to be held in conjunction with IEEE IPDPS 2016—will continue our annual series of workshops designed to bring developers and users of the Chapel language (chapel.cray.com) together to report on work being done across the broad open-source community and to explore ways to advance Chapel.
-Attendance is open to anyone interested in Chapel, from the most seasoned Chapel user or developer to someone simply curious to learn more.
+CHIUW 2017 is the fourth annual Chapel Implementers and Users Workshop, to be held in conjunction with IEEE IPDPS 2017.
+This workshop will continue our annual series bringing users and developers of the Chapel language (chapel.cray.com) together to report on work being done with the language and explore ways to advance Chapel.
+Attendance is open to anyone interested in Chapel, from the seasoned enthusiast to someone simply curious to learn more.

-The main day of the workshop will be presentation- and discussion-based, as in previous years—essentially, a full-day mini-conference focusing on Chapel.
-We are also interested in holding an additional "code camp" day on Saturday, as at CHIUW 2015, to support interactive pair-programming and collaborative activities, if interest and scheduling permit.
+The first day of the workshop will be presentation- and discussion-based, as in previous years—essentially, a full-day mini-conference focusing on Chapel.
+We also anticipate holding our traditional "code camp" session on the second day to support pair-programming and collaborative activites.
+In more detail:

-Mini-Conference Day: The backbone of the main day of CHIUW will be composed of talks from members of the Chapel community describing work they are undertaking within the context of Chapel.
+Mini-Conference Day: The backbone of the main day will be made up of talks submitted by members of the community describing Chapel-related research and development that they are pursuing.
 Other activities during this first day will include:

 - A pre-workshop introduction to Chapel for those new to the language

 - A "State of the Chapel Project" talk

 - A community or panel discussion on Chapel's next steps and future